Denmark (European Parliament constituency)

-Denmark is a European Parliament constituency for elections in the European Union covering the member state of Denmark, but not other parts of the Danish Realm such as the Faroe Islands or Greenland, which are not part of the EU.
-It is currently represented by fourteen Members of the European Parliament.
+Denmark is a European Parliament constituency for the elections to the European Parliament covering the Member state of the European Union Denmark, but not other parts of the Danish Realm such as the Faroe Islands or Greenland, which are not a part of the EU.
+It is currently represented by fifteen Members of the European Parliament.
 Denmark uses the D'Hondt method of proportional representation.
-Electoral coalitions between two or more parties are allowed.
+Electoral alliances between two or more parties are allowed.